sylvainhalle/PaperShell/Readme.md

 same data.
 These files are called `preamble-xxxx.inc.tex`, where xxxx is the document class.

-In the he main paper file, called `paper.tex`, it suffices to uncomment the `\input` line for the desired preamble and compile:
+In the main paper file, called `paper.tex`, it suffices to uncomment the `\input` line for the desired preamble and compile:

     %\input preamble-ieee.inc.tex
     %\input preamble-lncs.inc.tex
     \input preamble-acm.inc.tex

-To change the authors or title, modify `article.tex` and call `generate-preamble.php` again.
+To change the authors or title, modify `authors.txt` and call `generate-preamble.php` again.
 To switch between document classes, select another `\input` line to uncomment and recompile.
 Voilà!